Mikelanne/wot-companion/notes.md

     [] conditional rendering for the user dashboard in the navbar worked at first but once you moved pages, it went away.
 Not staying quite right.
 This is what a store is for typically.
 [] Move the sign up and login forms to their own page?????
 Might not matter that much actually.
 [] when the user logs in and is redirected to dashboard, the username doesn't appear until you refresh the page.
+[] In the store, set state to have current user.